ChromFound: Towards A Universal Foundation Model for Single-Cell Chromatin Accessibility Data: Methods

 \subsubsection{Window Partition Self-Attention (WPSA)}

-Due to its computational complexity $O(L^2)$, the vanilla attention mechanism \cite{vaswani2017attention} is not directly applicable to scATAC-seq data containing millions of OCRs.
-To address these challenges, ChromFound introduces an optimized self-attention layer named \textbf{W}indow \textbf{P}artition \textbf{S}elf-\textbf{A}ttention (WPSA), applying attention mechanism to within a window divided by window size \( W \ll L \).
+Due to its computational complexity $O(L^2)$, the vanilla attention mechanism~\cite{vaswani2017attention} is not directly applicable to scATAC-seq data containing millions of OCRs.
+To address these challenges, ChromFound introduces an optimized self-attention layer named \textbf{W}indow \textbf{P}artition \textbf{S}elf-\textbf{A}ttention (WPSA), which applies the attention mechanism within local windows of size \( W \), where \( W \ll L \).

 \textbf{Window Partition}: Given the OCR representation \( \mathbf{E}_\text{OCR} \in \mathbb{R}^{L \times D} \), \(L\) may not be a multiple of \(W\).
 We define the number of windows $ N = \left\lceil \frac{L}{W} \right\rceil $ and pad \(\mathbf{E}_\text{OCR}\) with zeros up to \(N \times W\) along the dimension \(L\).
 As a result, the padded sequence \( \mathbf{E}_\text{OCR}' \in \mathbb{R}^{(N \cdot W) \times D} \) is reshaped as \( \mathbf{E}''_{\text{OCR}} \in \mathbb{R}^{N \times W \times D} \).